Here’s a pub-quiz-worthy fact for you, humans sweat considerably more than any other animal on earth.

 Our sweat rate can be up to 2x higher than camels and we can be as much as 5x sweatier than horses (in terms of sweat produced per hour relative to total body surface area).

-But why do we sweat so much?
+Why do we sweat so much?

 It’s widely believed that the ability to sweat developed under evolutionary pressures when our ancestors were hunting and gathering on the hot, dry African Savannah.

 Sweating allows us to offload excess heat to the environment more easily than panting (the method used by many other animals) does.
 So, early humans with higher sweat rates could move around during the hottest part of the day without overheating and they exploited this competitive advantage when it came to hunting and gathering.

 As a result, heavy sweating was promoted in the gene pool and we became better and better sweaters as time went on.